What is Eelgrass?

 Reduced light availability

 Eelgrass requires more light than most marine plants, such that small changes in light availability can greatly influence the quality of eelgrass habitat.
-Eelgrass is particularly sensitive to storms which erode land sediment and churn up bottom sediment in the water.
+Eelgrass is particularly sensitive to storms that erode land sediment and churn up bottom sediment in the water.

 The ultimate goal of the Eelgrass Project is to involve the public in the restoration and preservation of eelgrass in the Upper Newport Bay Ecological Reserve.
 After years of research, planning and community outreach, this long-term goal has finally come to fruition.